Where chic cafes meets historic sights

 These inner south precincts are also known for their night scene, from the upmarket and sophisticated to the understated and relaxed.

 In Kingston try The Durham for a friendly pub experience, or wander down to the Kingston Foreshore and drop into The Dock, the quintessential sports and live music bar with a view.
-Another popular option is Betti Bravos, a cocktail bar with a uniquely Caribbean flavour.
+Another popular option is Bad Betti's, dishing up Caribbean burgers and equally tasty drinks.

 We’re just scratching the surface.
 This vibrant precinct is evolving by the minute!
 To keep up to date with the latest and greatest in Canberra entertainment, restaurants and fun things to do, sign up to the VisitCanberra enewsletter.